ivopereira15/todo-list-app/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

 For the Icon was use the lucide icons library

+To Run the application just type ng serve

+## Features

+To add a new TODO item, enter text in the input field and click the Add button.

+To toggle the completion status, click on the TODO text.
+Completed items will appear underlined.

+To remove a TODO item, click the button with the X icon.

+To edit a TODO item, click the Edit icon.
+You can then save or cancel the changes.
+If you edit a completed task, it will automatically be marked as uncompleted.

+## Structure

+src/
+├── app/
+│ ├── store/
+│ │ ├── todo.actions.ts
+│ │ ├── todo.reducer.ts
+│ ├── todo/
+│ │ ├── todo.component.ts
+│ │ ├── todo.component.html
+│ │ ├── todo.component.spec.ts
+│ │ └── todo.component.css
+│ ├── app.component.ts
+│ ├── app.component.html
+│ ├── app.config.ts
+├── main.ts